aaron-grau/curic/rails/projects/first_routes/README.md

 ...
 ```

-Note: If you make the GET request through a browser, you will get a 406 Not Acceptable Status Code
+**NB:** If you make a GET request through a browser at this point, you will get a 406 Not Acceptable status code.

 This time, it's complaining that there's a missing template.
 Wait a
 minute; we never called `render`.
 Why is it trying to look for a